josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you say your company is terrible, people will probably just think you're a complainer, and the real problem is with _you_.

-If you say your manager is awful to you, people will wonder what _you_ did to your manager to make them treat you like that.
+If you say your manager is awful, people will wonder what _you_ did to your manager to make them treat you like that.

 I'm sure you can probably identify this phenomenon in the real world without looking very far.
 Sadly, cases where abusers are called out, only for the victims to face accusations _they_ did something to deserve or invite the abuse, are far too common. (_As if it's possible to deserve to be victimized_.)